prc992/SNAP/README.md

 By default, this analysis considers **4-mers**, but this value can be adjusted using the parameter **--nmer**

 ---
+## Chromatin Count Normalization

+SNAP includes an integrated module for chromatin fragment count quantification and normalization at user-defined genomic regions.
+This step generates fragment count matrices from BED-formatted fragment files and supports both single-sample and batch execution modes.
+Detailed implementation and normalization logic are documented in the upstream module repository.

+Parameters :

+--chromatin_count_mode (single/batch)

+Controls how the normalization step is executed:

+**single**
+	Runs the normalization independently for each sample, producing one output directory per sample.

+**batch**
+	Runs the normalization jointly across all samples, generating a single site-by-sample matrix.
+This mode is recommended when downstream analyses require direct comparison between samples.

+--reference-sites (optional)

+Specifies a BED file containing reference genomic regions used for reference-based normalization.

+When provided, fragment counts at target regions are normalized by the total fragment signal observed across these reference loci.

+- This helps correct for global signal-to-noise differences between samples and is particularly useful for cfDNA and other low-input assays.
+- If not provided, normalization is performed using library-size–based scaling only.

+---

 ## Pileup Reports
 The SNAP pipeline generates **pileup reports** in two formats: